-- For SSB based inter-frequency, a measurement gap configuration is always provided in the following cases: - If the UE only supports per-UE measurement gaps; - If the UE supports per-FR measurement gaps and any of the serving cells are in the same frequency range of the measurement object. - For SSB based intra-frequency measurement, a measurement gap configuration is always provided in the following case: - Other than the initial BWP, if any of the UE configured BWPs do not contain the frequency domain resources of the SSB associated to the initial DL BWP.
+- For SSB based inter-frequency measurement, if the measurement gap requirement information is reported by the UE, a measurement gap configuration may be provided according to the information.
+Otherwise, a measurement gap configuration is always provided in the following cases:

+- If the UE only supports per-UE measurement gaps; - If the UE supports per-FR measurement gaps and any of the serving cells are in the same frequency range of the measurement object. - For SSB based intra-frequency measurement, if the measurement gap requirement information is reported by the UE, a measurement gap configuration may be provided according to the information.
+Otherwise, a measurement gap configuration is always provided in the following case: - Other than the initial BWP, if any of the UE configured BWPs do not contain the frequency domain resources of the SSB associated to the initial DL BWP.

 In non-gap-assisted scenarios, the UE shall be able to carry out such measurements without measurement gaps.
-In gapassisted scenarios, the UE cannot be assumed to be able to carry out such measurements without measurement gaps.
+In gap-assisted scenarios, the UE cannot be assumed to be able to carry out such measurements without measurement gaps.